vrui-vr/vrui-vr.github.io/README.md

 After forking, you will have a fork of a Vrui repo in you GitHub account.
 Next, you will need to clone that fork to save the files in that repository locally on your computer.

 0. Before cloning a repository, it's recommended to create a folder in your file system, a parent directory, to store your cloned Vrui repositories.
-This can be done in your VSCode terminal via the following command:
+This can be done in your terminal via the following command:

 ```sh
 mkdir <parent-directory>